Modified Fasting 101: The Ultimate Beginner’s Guide

 You’ll also want to eliminate alcohol from your diet during the fast, since it will tax your liver and make it harder to flush toxins and fat stores.

 Yes!
-Most people find that while they prefer workouts that are lighter or less intense while fasting, you should feel free to listen to your body and stay as active as you wish.
+Most people find that they prefer workouts that are lighter or less intense while fasting, but you should feel free to listen to your body and stay as active as you wish.
 If your body tells you to slow down a little, be willing to respond accordingly — after all, you’re doing a lot of unseen work during your fast!

 What you eat after a fast is important.
 When “refeeding” your body after a fast, you’ll be fueling new cell growth as your body rebuilds the “broken parts” stripped down by the process of autophagy.